canonical/colcon-in-container/README.md

 usage: colcon build-in-container [-h] [--ros-distro ROS_DISTRO] [--colcon-build-args *] [--debug] [--paths [PATH [PATH ...]]]

-call a colcon command inside a fresh container.
+Call a colcon build command inside a fresh container.

-optional arguments:
+options:
   -h, --help            show this help message and exit --ros-distro ROS_DISTRO
                         ROS version, can also be set by the environment variable ROS_DISTRO.
   --colcon-build-args *
-                        Pass arguments to the colcon build command --debug               Shell into the environment at the end of the build or if there is an error
+                        Pass arguments to the colcon build command --debug               Shell into the environment in case the build fails.
+  --shell-after         Shell into the environment at the end of the build or if there is an error.
+This flag includes "--debug".

-Discovery arguments:
-  --paths [PATH [PATH ...]]
-                        The paths to check for a package.
-Use shell wildcards (e.g. `src/*`) to select all direct subdirectories (default: .)
 ```

 By default, `build-in-container` uses the ROS version from the `ROS_DISTRO` environment variable.